Best car insurance in New Hampshire for 2022

-- Evaluate your needs: The amount of coverage you need is different for every driver.
+- Evaluate your needs: The amount of coverage needed is different for every driver.
 Factors like age can impact rates, with teen drivers and college students sometimes paying more than older, more experienced drivers.
-Some companies specialize in coverage for high-risk drivers with multiple tickets and accidents while other companies are best for safe drivers.
+Some companies specialize in coverage for high-risk drivers with multiple tickets and accidents, while other companies are best for safe drivers.

 - Consider state factors: New Hampshire has unique requirements.
-Car insurance is not mandatory but recommended for liability, medical payments and uninsured/underinsured motorist insurance.
+Car insurance is not mandatory, but is recommended for liability, medical payments and uninsured motorist insurance.
 If you opt out of coverage, the state requires you to confirm that you are financially able to pay for damages.

 - Compare quotes: Be sure to find and compare quotes from top auto insurance providers to help you find the best rate.
 As demonstrated in our comparison above, the same type of coverage can vary significantly in price, depending on the provider you choose.

 Many of the cheapest car insurance companies in New Hampshire also offer discounts to help you save on your New Hampshire car insurance policy.

 There are different types of car insurance discounts depending on your situation: